-A Health Expense Account is an all-encompassing term for the many different health reimbursement arrangements (HRAs) that an employer can set up to reimburse employees for out-of-pocket healthcare expenses.
+A Health Reimbursement Arrangement is an all-encompassing term for the many different health reimbursement arrangements (HRAs) that an employer can set up to reimburse employees for out-of-pocket healthcare expenses.
 The funds in the account are not subject to taxes and can be used to cover a wide range of healthcare costs, including premiums, co-pays, and dental and vision expenses.

 Compared to traditional group health insurance plans, HRAs are more flexible, affordable, and easier to administer.
 Plus, you can easily tailor plans to fit the specific needs of your employees.

 There are different requirements for incorporating an HRA depending on the type of health reimbursement account you are setting up.
 For qualified small employers HRAs (QSEHRAs), your business must have less than 50 full-time employees.
 For all types of HRAs, the account must be funded entirely by the employer, not through salary deductions, and the accounts can only reimburse employees for qualified and substantiated medical expenses.

 The advantages of HRAs over traditional group insurance are clear:

 The administration of an HRA account can take less than 5 minutes a month, allowing the employer to focus on real HR issues.

 Liferaft makes it easy to set up and administer your Health Reimbursement Arrangement, tailoring your specific plan to fit the needs of your business.

 You tell us what kind of benefits you want to offer, and Liferaft will design the plan and handles the paperwork.

 Let your employees know what you’re covering and the budget.
 Keep the Liferaft team informed of current staff and turnover.

 You can handle health expense review and reimbursement or have Liferaft manage it.
 Managed accounts start at $5 per employee per month.